m42-health/biofm-eval/README.md

 - `AnnotatedModel`: Supports extracting embeddings from annotated tokens using models like BioFM, allowing downstream applications to effectively utilize biological context.

 ## Quick Start

+### BioFM Model on Hugging Face 🤗
+The BioFM model is available on [Hugging Face](https://huggingface.co/m42-health/BioFM-265M).

+This version has 265 million parameters and can run efficiently without requiring a GPU.

 ### Creating Variant Embeddings with BioFM